jshields/pyscrabble/README.md

 making the actual runtime complexity more than just the arithmetic series on its own.
 However, this will be a constant factor (number of words in the dictionary), which is ignored in Big Oh notation.

+O(n^2) is still not good so another approach may be needed.